apache/flink/docs/ops/state/state_backends.md

 An incremental checkpoint builds upon (typically multiple) previous checkpoints.
 Flink leverages RocksDB's internal compaction mechanism in a way that is self-consolidating over time.
 As a result, the incremental checkpoint history in Flink does not grow indefinitely, and old checkpoints are eventually subsumed and pruned automatically.

-Recovery time of incremental checkpoints may be longer or shorter comapared to full checkpoints.
+Recovery time of incremental checkpoints may be longer or shorter compared to full checkpoints.
 If your network bandwidth is the bottleneck, it may take a bit longer to restore from an incremental checkpoint, because it implies fetching more data (more deltas).
 Restoring from an incremental checkpoint is faster, if the bottleneck is your CPU or IOPs, because restoring from an incremental checkpoint means not re-building the local RocksDB tables from Flink's canonical key/value snapshot format(used in savepoints and full checkpoints).

 While we encourage the use of incremental checkpoints for large state, you need to enable this feature manually:
   - Setting a default in your `flink-conf.yaml`: `state.backend.incremental: true`